OpenGrade

 Precondition

-Tenant has a previous score with active recurring bank consent
+Applicant has a previous score with active recurring bank consent

 Main Flow

-- Scheduler triggers at the configured time
+rescore_cronon the bank connection record - Scheduler triggers at the configured time, verifies connection is

 Alternative Flows